alectrusty/hydro_functions/README.md

 # hydro_functions
-A set of useful functions for generating LiDar derived hydrography datasets.
+A set of helper functions for generating LiDar derived hydrography datasets.